robinvdvleuten/vuex-persistedstate/README.md

 createPersistedState({ storage: window.sessionStorage })
 ```

-This is especially useful when you are using this plugin in combination with server-side rendering, where one could pass an instanceo of [dom-storage](https://www.npmjs.com/package/dom-storage).
+This is especially useful when you are using this plugin in combination with server-side rendering, where one could pass an instance of [dom-storage](https://www.npmjs.com/package/dom-storage).

 ## License